magento/merchdocs/src/catalog/product-downloadable-information.md

 title: Downloadable Information
 ---

 The Downloadable Information section is used to generate the links to downloadable products and samples.
-To learn more, see: [Downloadable Product]({% link catalog/product-create-downloadable.md %}).
+To learn more, see [Downloadable Product]({% link catalog/product-create-downloadable.md %}).

 ![]({% link images/images/product-downloadable-information.png %}){: .zoom}
-*Downloadable Information*
+_Downloadable Information_